openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 * MUST support both pre-auth code flow and authorization code flow.
 * MUST support SD-JWT VC profile as defined in OID4VCI specification.
-* MUST support sender-constrained Tokens using a mechanism as defined in [IETF.DPoP].
+* MUST support sender-constrained Tokens using a mechanism as defined in [@!I-D.ietf-oauth-dpop].

 ## Credential Offer

-* Both Grant Types `authorization_code` and `urn:ietf:params:oauth:grant-type:pre-authorized_code` MUST be supported as defined in Section 4.1.1 in [OIDF.OID4VCI]
+* Both Grant Types `authorization_code` and `urn:ietf:params:oauth:grant-type:pre-authorized_code` MUST be supported as defined in Section 4.1.1 in [@!OIDF.OID4VCI]
 * For Grant Type `authorization_code`, the Issuer MUST include a scope value.
 The wallet MUST use that value in the `scope` Authorization parameter.
 For `urn:ietf:params:oauth:grant-type:pre-authorized_code`, pre-authorized code is used by the issuer to identify the credential type.
 * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.